Maaajaaa/CardBoardR/README.md

 # CardBoardR
-This is a OpenSCAD library which is ment for saving filament and recycling of paper and card by replacing big areas with it
+This is a OpenSCAD library which is meant for saving filament and recycling of paper and card by replacing big areas with it